flengyel/Zettel/README.md

 The keyword **CONTEXT** applies to Zettel IDs satisfying the above conditions only.
 Zettels that might provide context for ```immutableID``` in other senses of the term 'context' are excluded.

 > The **CONTEXT** header section is adaptation of Niklas Luhmann’s Folgezettel ID system to digital Zettelkasten.
 Folgezettel IDs are  spanning tree coordinates for the graph of Zettels of a Zettelkasten (c.f. [[[20211030133016](https://forum.zettelkasten.de/discussion/comment/13422/#Comment_13422)]]  Folgezettel Formalized).
 In addition to specifying the location of a Zettel in a distinguished spanning tree, a Folgezettel ID indicates whether that Zettel: continues a  prior Zettel; comments on or raises a question about an aspect of a prior Zettel; or, begins a new topic.
-This last case is not covered under **CONTEXT**.
-Under consideration: an additional keyword **PROTEXT** for IDs for which ```immutableID``` provides the **CONTEXT**.
+If the current Zettel with ID `immutableID` begins a new topic, link to an index with ID [[00000000000000]] (for example).
+The index Zettel serves as the default context that `immutableID` "continues."

 ## 2. Body: an atomic note